tuo/tuo.github.io/_posts/2014-01-05-gpuimage_movie_writer_exposure_problem.md

 tags: iOS,GPUImage,Chroma Key, GPUImageMovieWriter, Exposure
 ---

+*There is updated post on this: [GPUImage Photo(Still)/Video - Color Degradation/Too Much Brightness](http://tuohuang.info/gpuimage-color-degradation)*

 [GPUImage](https://github.com/BradLarson/GPUImage) is a great library for processing image and video on iOS.
 Recently I have used it for merging and blending two videos by applying [chroma key](http://en.wikipedia.org/wiki/Chroma_key) filter.
 The idea is we create two GPUImageMovie objects, one GPUImageChromaKeyBlendFilter and finally the GPUImageMovieWriter object.
 The code is like following:

 {% highlight objectivec %}